 Those looking for a good-value Sigma macro lens

-Sigma’s 105mm f/2.8 APO EX DG OS HSM is a very capable macro lens that doubles as a portrait lens.
+The Sigma 105mm f/2.8 APO EX DG OS HSM is a very capable macro lens that doubles as a portrait lens.
 And its f/2.8 maximum aperture is fast enough to work well in challenging lighting.

 It is supplemented by an image stabilization system that adds about four stops of light.
 And this is equipped with both static and panning modes.
+The lens won’t try to correct your sideways movement as you pan, but it will still even out up-and-down movement.

 Image sharpness is impressive for a lens in this price bracket.
-But a word of caution here.
-This lens is significantly cheaper in Europe and the UK than in the US.
+But a word of caution here—this lens is significantly cheaper in Europe and the UK than in the US.

 It is impressive across the aperture range.
 And the bokeh is pleasingly smooth as a macro or a portrait lens.
-Macro photos, in particular, benefit from sharp focus areas with soft backgrounds.
+Macro photos in particular benefit from sharp focus areas with soft backgrounds.

 Autofocus is fast, making this a good choice for fast-moving subjects as a normal prime lens.
 And it has AF limits, so you can select which range suits the subject matter of your shoot.